agmcleod/website/_posts/2019-01-06-adventofcode-2018-day15-journey.md

 **Anyways** when running the examples, I kept getting wrong answers.
 I would see that the units would sometimes move in the wrong direction, and i figured out why.
 Manhattan distance does not work for this problem.
 A path could be equal distance, but maybe a unit moves from 3,1 to 3,2 instead of to 2,1.
 Even though they have the same distance (because of a wall), 3,2 is closer to the target down at 5,5.
 But 2,1 is before 3,2 in reading order.

 From the example set, here’s round 24 & 25.
-The only elf is at the bottom right, so the elf at 3,1 wants to move to 5,5.
+The only elf is at the bottom right, so the goblin at 3,1 wants to move to 5,5.
 It should move to 2,1 as shown in round 25, as 2,1 and 3,2 will take the same distance.
+The other goblins move too, but can look at the one at the top row for now.
 ```
 After 24 rounds:
 #######